 I was surprised that I found that the class easy to follow even without seeing a guide in front of me, though I occasionally missed instructions to turn up my resistance or speed up my cadence because I didn’t get any visual cues that the action was changing.

 However, I found that the app did a stellar job of timing the music beat with effort level changes, and Thornhill frequently gave tips on improving form that made me feel like he could see what I was doing.

-Overall, the app was an immersive workout experience that I thought was comparable to following a YouTube video or Peloton Digital class, though it didn’t match the amount of attention that comes from an in-studio workout with a qualified instructor.
+Overall, the app was an immersive workout experience that I thought was comparable to following a YouTube video or a Peloton class, though it didn’t match the amount of attention that comes from an in-studio workout with a qualified instructor.

 Each subscription option renews automatically unless you cancel your service at least 48 hours before the renewal date.
 If you cancel your account after this renewal date, the company states they won’t issue you a refund for the time unused.

-|Aaptiv||Obe Fitness||Peloton Digital||TB12||FightCamp|
+|Aaptiv||Obe Fitness||Peloton App||TB12||FightCamp|

-|Class Type||Audio fitness app that guides you through a variety of workouts||Live streamed or on-demand workout videos, that last less than 30 min.||Livestreamed and on-demand workout videos, ranging from 5–90 minutes||Personalized workout plans for reaching peak performance with fitness and nutrition||On-demand group boxing workouts|
+|Class Type||Audio fitness app that guides you through a variety of workouts||Live-streamed or on-demand workout videos, that last less than 30 min.||Livestreamed and on-demand workout videos, ranging from 5–90 minutes||Personalized workout plans for reaching peak performance with fitness and nutrition||On-demand group boxing workouts|

 |Workout Type||More than 3,000 audio workouts for home, gym, and outdoor use||Sculpt, Strength, Power, Dance, Circuit, HIIT, Yoga, Yoga Sculpt, and Restorative Stretch||Cycling, running, strength, outdoor, yoga, meditation, boot camp, walking, stretching, and cardio||Muscle pliability, performance enhancement, injury prevention||Boxing workouts|